martin-ng/Stockify/README.md

 ## User Story

-1. As a new investor, I want to create a new account with my name, email, and password so that I can buy and trade stocks.
+1. As a user, I want to create a new account with my name, email, and password so that I can buy and trade stocks.

-    * My cash balance will default at $5,000.
+    * The user's cash balance is default at \$5,000.00 USD.
     * A user can only register once with any given email.

-2. I want to authenticate via email and password so that I can access my account to view the news, my portfolio, purchase/sell stocks.
+2. As a user, I want to authenticate via email and password so that I can access my account.

-3. I want to be able to buy shares of stock at its current price by specifying its ticker symbol and the number of shares I want to invest in.
+3. As a user, I want to buy shares of stock at its current price by specifying its ticker symbol and the number of shares so that I can invest.

-    * An investor can only buy whole number(integers) quantities of shares.
+    * A user can only buy whole number quantities of shares.
-    * An investor can only buy shares if they have enough cash in their account for a given purchase.
+    * A user can only buy shares if they have enough cash in their account for a given purchase.
-    * An investor can only buy shares if the ticker symbol is valid.
+    * A user can only buy shares if the ticker symbol is valid.

-4. I want to view a list of all transactions I've made to date (trades) so that I can perform an audit.
+4. As a user, I want to view a list of all transactions I've made to date (trades) so that I can perform an audit.

-5. I want to view my portfolio (a list of all the stocks I own along with their current values) so that I can review my performance.
+5. As a user, I want to view my portfolio (a list of all the stocks I own along with their current values) so that I can review my performance.

     * Current values should be based on the latest price and quantity owned for a given stock.
     * Each stock owned should only appear once.

-6. I'd like to see the font color of stock symbols and current prices in my portfolio change dynamically to indicate performance.
+6. As a user, I'd like to see the font color of stock symbols and current prices in my portfolio change dynamically to indicate performance.
-    * Red indicates current price is less than the day's open price.
+    * Display red when the current price is less than the day's open price.
-    * Grey indicates the current price is equal to the day's open price.
+    * Display grey when the current price is equal to the day's open price.
-    * Green indicates the current price is greater than the day's open price.
+    * Display green when the current price is greater than the day's open price.

 ## Technologies